mutantcornholio/veendor/README.md

 # veendor
-a tool for vendoring your npm dependencies into a git repository
+a tool for vendoring your npm dependencies in arbitrary remote storage

 in development... stay tuned